So I just received an e-mail that I am on Academic Probation...what does that mean?

 - You need to work hard next semester to get that GPA back up above the 2.0 to be in Good Standing (you have two semesters to get your GPA back up to avoid suspension).

-- Check to make sure your financial aid has not been affected.
+- You should check to make sure your financial aid has not been affected.

-- Think about what was going on last semester...were you:
+- You need to think about what was going on last semester, were you:

 - Working too much?